domachine/scratchpad/README.md

 # scratchpad

 This is my small starter for all react projects that I work on.
-Feel free to use it as a base and adapt it to your.
+Feel free to use it as a base and adapt it to your needs.
 If there's something you don't like: Shoot me an issue.

+# Use

+This is a [khaos](https://github.com/segmentio/khaos) template.
+Install this first and then generate an app using the following command.

+    $ khaos create domachine/scratchpad myapp

+Replace `myapp` with your project name.

-# Setup
+# Start

-Just clone and spin up using:
+Spin the development server using:

     $ npm start